 PwC has consistently voted as one of the top employers for school leavers by students and apprentices, and we’re really proud of the programmes that we’ve got on offer.
 There’s no better place to give you a Flying Start into a career in technology.
 You’ll work on cutting-edge digital and technology client projects during your work placements, which integrated throughout your degree.
 We’ve got a huge range of teams, including Cyber Security, Data and Analytics, Technology Consulting and Forensic Technology.

-3. Study at a one of the leading UK University
+3. Study at one of the leading UK Universities

 Our four-year Flying Start programme can be studied at the University of Birmingham, the University of Leeds and Queen’s University Belfast.